ZahraMA99/Databases/README.md

 ### I'm there wrote my notes on a lectures introduced by DataCamp website.:bell:
 - courses:
 1. Introduction to SQL course
-2. Data Menagment in SQL.
+2. Data Menagment in SQL